jiyuefeng/ASRock-Deskmini-H470/README.md

 ## Not Working

-- Audio jack, front panal
+- Audio jack, front panel
 - Awake from sleep using mouse / keyboard

 ## Credits